RakhithJK/dbeaver-dbeaver-wiki/Script-Management.md

 ![](images/ug/Save-script-to-file.png)

-Unsaved data are highlighted in color on the left side of the editor, in addition to having an asterisk in the name of the script.
+Unsaved data is highlighted in color on the left side of the editor, in addition to having an asterisk in the name of the script.

 ![](images/ug/Script-changes.png)